ai-driven-dev/le-journal/documentations/knowledge.md

 ## Rest API controllers

 - No CRUD, create use-cases.
-- DTOs implements its sibling in "shared-types".
 - Fully Document API using Swagger annotations with NestJS.
-- Use DTOs with Validation and APIProperties.
 - Use-cases must be linked to controllers.

+### DTOs

+- Constructor is mapping data from Prisma to DTO type, not `Object.assign`, full mapping.
+- Use Prisma prefix when getting type (e.g. `import { Prisma, User as PrismaUser } from '@prisma/client';`).
+- DTOs implements its sibling in "shared-types".
+- Use DTOs with Validation and APIProperties from Swagger.
+- Swagger doc in english.

 ## Use-cases